11 Tips to Help You Write a Budget for Your Grant Proposal

 In summary, a logical and well-supported budget will provide the assessor with confidence in your nonprofit’s capacity to deliver the project.
 Additionally, you should consider using a checklist as an essential part of your process before you submit your grant proposal.

-With more than 7,000 grants currently available, GrantWatch.com is the leading grant listing directory.
-A MemberPlus+ subscription is required to view the full grant details, including the eligibility criteria and application information.
-For more information, visit the GrantWatch FAQ page.
+With close to 8,000 grants currently available, GrantWatch.com is the leading grant listing directory.
+Upgrade to a MemberPlus+ subscription to view the full grant details, including eligibility criteria and application information.
+For more information, you can also visit the GrantWatch FAQ page.
+To see the great value of all 20 of the top GrantWatch features, click here.